Chapter 5 A new house in the town of Lind

 Here was a full community of friends.
 The town women had many daytime activities in which Mabel was soon involved.
 Homemakers Club was an organization tied to the County Agriculture Extension Office.
 Its main purpose was to educate women in home-related skills, such as food preservation.
 Each meeting, however included crafts, and Mabel learned many enjoyable new hobbies with this group.
 Playing cards continued as a favorite pastime for both Mabel and Russel.
 The new next-door neighbors, George and Hilda Hougan played bridge and in a short time Russel became an avid bridge player.
 Mabel learned bridge, but she would always prefer pinochle.
 It didn’t require so much analysis.

 The family began to attend the Methodist Church.
 In her youth, Mabel regularly attended church.
 Russel seems to have had no religious background.
 The church was a center of the social part of town.
 The Women’s Fellowship, sponsored by the church, became a favorite monthly activity.
 Many of the members of this group included old friends from Sandhills.
 Russel slowly became more involved in the church.
 It may be odd but Dick spent many hours at the church because there was a pool table in the basement.
+The church and basement were never locked and nobody required permission.

 During this time period world tensions were high.
 In 1956 and 1957 here was talk of war with the USSR.
 There was a Cuban missile crisis and the Korean War.
 The Iron Curtain was an absolute barrier.
 All of the small towns were mobilized to report aircraft traffic to discover flights that might be a threat.
 A small building on stilts was erected at the edge of town for aircraft watch.
 Each of the Cline family members volunteered a couple hours a week to man the aircraft watch and reporting site.
 It was a high traffic day if one ever observed more than a couple crop duster airplanes.